Bioconductor/bioconductor.org/content/about/awards.md

 processed, and the awardees will be selected, by the current members of the Bioconductor Community Advisory Board and Technical Advisory Board.
 Currently active members of either of these boards are not eligible for an award.
-For more details about the selection process see the [Proceedures and Regulations](https://docs.google.com/document/d/1bHFoZS7kJoUh9ZOU2LwZaHwnJhradDmWcDV9EXJc8tI/edit?usp=sharing)
+For more details about the selection process see the [Procedures and Regulations](https://docs.google.com/document/d/1bHFoZS7kJoUh9ZOU2LwZaHwnJhradDmWcDV9EXJc8tI/edit?usp=sharing)

 # How to nominate a person